top of page

 In the traditional architecture of Santorini Archipelago, local craftsmen used the 'theran tephra' mostly as collected in situ from the excavation debris during a cave dwelling construction.
 It constituted the primary component in the diverse building materials employed in the underground settlements network that was developed in the area throughout the history.

 Deciphering the local building materials based on the use of theran tephra and lime entails the laboratory examination of a series of samples from Agrilia settlement.
-The aim is to unveil their physicochemical and mechanical properties, as well as their production technology and application process.
-In situ survey of the cave settlement of Agrilia, bibliographic research as well as interviews with local masons frame the scientific work as valuable sources for the documentation of traditional materials and techniques.
+The aim was to unveil their physicochemical and mechanical properties, as well as their production technology and application process.
+In situ survey of the cave settlement of Agrilia, bibliographic research as well as interviews with local masons frame the scientific worked as valuable sources for the documentation of traditional materials and techniques.

 The field of study regards some of the most representative techniques of Therasia: